Find Affordable College Courses

 Read full report on Natural Resources & Conservation at University of Idaho

-Out of the 29 schools in the Rocky Mountains Region that were part of this year’s ranking, Colorado State University - Fort Collins landed the # 4 spot on the list.
-Colorado State is a very large public school located in the medium-sized city of Fort Collins.
+A rank of #4 on this year’s list means Colorado State University - Fort Collins is a great place for natural resources and conservation students working on their bachelor’s degree.
+Colorado State is a fairly large public school located in the city of Fort Collins.

 About 26% of the students majoring in natural resources and conservation at the school are women while 74% are male.